U.S. Route 33

 U.S. Route 33 (US 33) is a United States Numbered Highway that runs northwest–southeast for 709 mi from northern Indiana to Richmond, Virginia, passing through Ohio and West Virginia en route.
 Although most odd-numbered U.S. routes are north–south, US 33 is labeled east–west throughout its route, except in Indiana where it is labeled north–south.
-It roughly follows a historic trail used by Native Americans from Chesapeake Bay to Lake Michigan.
+It roughly follows a historic trail used by Native Americans from the Chesapeake Bay to Lake Michigan.

 As of 2018, the highway's northern terminus is at US 20 in southeastern Elkhart, Indiana, although it once extended to St. Joseph, Michigan, and even to Lake Michigan Beach, Michigan.
 Until 1998, the route extended northward through South Bend, Indiana, to Niles.
 Its current eastern (or southern) terminus is Richmond, Virginia.
-State Route 33 (SR 33) then continues eastward through West Point to Stingray Point, on the Middle Peninsula and Chesapeake Bay near Deltaville, Virginia.
+State Route 33 (SR 33) then continues eastward through West Point to Stingray Point, on the Middle Peninsula and the Chesapeake Bay near Deltaville, Virginia.

 Part of US 33 was created in conjunction with the Blue and Gray Trail in 1938 in order to promote a direct and scenic route between the Great Lakes and Virginia's historic Tidewater region.